 There is sunshine almost all year round, beautiful beaches and lovely mountains make Barcelona a great nomad hub.
 It ha, in fact, one of the world’s largest co-working populations so you can be sure to find the right spot to work right next to locals and other foreigners.
 Be aware that during the summer the crowds of tourists can be a bit overwhelming.

-If you are into small town vibes, excellent restaurants, tasty beer and legendary surfing, Porto in Portugal might be the perfect choice for you.
-It is less crowded with tourists than Lisbon and has a lovely weather all year round.
+If you are into small-town vibes, excellent restaurants, tasty beer, and legendary surfing, Porto in Portugal might be the perfect choice for you.
+It is less crowded with tourists than Lisbon and has lovely weather all year round.
 Many digital nomads have taken notice of that, so today there are some fantastic co-working spaces in town.

-Who would’ve thought that Estonia has one of the fastest growing digital nomad cities in Europe?
-Tallinn is the favourite spot for many start-ups and it is also a great place to find work.
-There is a public network which makes it easy to get WIFI.
+Who would’ve thought that Estonia has one of the fastest-growing digital nomad cities in Europe?
+Tallinn is the favorite spot for many start-ups and it is also a great place to find work.
+There is a public network that makes it easy to get WIFI.
 Coworking spaces keep you connected with like-minded people during the day, while the Old Town is a perfect place to party in converted factories.